ModernStats/BrainStorming/README.md

     + When do we add them for students to see?
 After?
 Before?
 During?
 * Adding in review exercises and learning checks throughout the book seems to be a good idea.
    How frequently do we have them?
+* Add in videos from the CauseWeb [webinar](https://www.causeweb.org/cause/webinar/teaching/2016-07)?
+    + How relevent are they to what we want to do?